yongrenjie/sphinx-exec-directive/docs/installation.rst

 To enable the extension in a Sphinx project, place this in your Sphinx ``conf.py`` file.

 .. warning::
    Note that this uses underscores, not hyphens.
-(This was probably a mistake, but I can't fix it now in a backward-compatible way.)

 .. code-block:: python